JetBrains/kotlin-web-site/docs/reference/java-to-kotlin-interop.md

 ```

 NOTE: `@JvmSuppressWildcards` can be used not only on individual type arguments, but on entire declarations, such as
-functions or classes, causing all wildcards inside them to be suppressed
+functions or classes, causing all wildcards inside them to be suppressed.

 ### Translation of type Nothing

-The type `Nothing` is special, because it has no natural counterpart in Java, indeed, every Java reference type, including
+The type `Nothing` is special, because it has no natural counterpart in Java.
+Indeed, every Java reference type, including
 `java.lang.Void`, accepts `null` as a value, and `Nothing` doesn't accept even that.
 So, this type cannot be accurately
 represented in the Java world.
 This is why Kotlin generates a raw type where an argument of type `Nothing` is used: